Electrically driven DNA-origami-based machines

 First, I will fabricate AMMs that translate external stimuli into well-defined spatial reconfiguration of metal nanostructures.
 I will use such AMMs to build:

-• Plasmonic probes with single-molecule detection sensitivity
+2. Plasmonic probes with single-molecule detection sensitivity.

 Design of AMMs

-Second, I will design AMMs that can exert forces on single molecules.
-Such AMMs will be used to fabricate:
+Second, I will design AMMs that can exert forces on single molecules; such AMMs will be used to fabricate:

-1. Nanoscale robotic arms, i.e., devices that can pick up, transport, and release cargo (molecules and/or nanoparticles) in multiple cycles.
+1. Nanoscale robotic arms, i.e., devices that can pick-up, transport and release cargo (molecules and/or nanoparticles) in multiple cycles.

 2. Molecular motors, i.e., devices capable of performing useful chemical or mechanical work and driving chemical systems out of their intrinsic equilibrium.

-Results of this project will pave the way towards practical applications of DNA-origami-based machines and might lead to a paradigm shift in approaches to the fabrication of artificial molecular machines and motors.
+Fabrication of artificial nanoscale molecular motors has been a long-standing dream of molecular engineers.
+Results of this project will pave the way towards practical applications of DNA-origami-based machines and might lead to a paradigm shift in approaches to fabrication of artificial molecular machines and motors.

 Financiële details & Tijdlijn